je223sv/1DV610-lab-1/README.md

 # fake-person

-`fake-person` is a JavaScript library which allows you to easily generate user(s) with randomized mock properties, and simple AI capabilities.
+``fake-person`` is a JavaScript library that allows you to easily generate user(s) with randomized mock properties, and simple AI capabilities.

-This library will come handy when you need to generate dummy user data or if you need an AI player for simple games such as guess the number, the hanging man, rock paper scissors, quizes, black jack, etc.
+This library will come in handy when you need to generate dummy user data or if you need an AI player for simple games such as guess the number, the hanging man, rock paper scissors, quizzes, black jack, etc.

 **🚨 NOTICE**: This library was created for a school project.

 ## Installation
 ```bash